ubiquity-os-marketplace/text-vector-embeddings/README.md

 #### 1. Issue Deduplication

 One of the most powerful features is the ability to find similar issues using vector similarity search.
-The implementation uses Supabase's vector similarity capabilities:
+The implementation uses a custom-implemented vector similarity search:

 ```typescript
 async findSimilarIssues({ markdown, currentId, threshold }: FindSimilarIssuesParams): Promise<IssueSimilaritySearchResult[] | null> {